-Well-Known Attorney Accused Of Smuggling Drug-Soaked Paper For Allegheny County Jail Inmates At A Cost Of Up To $1,000
+Well-Known Attorney Charged For Smuggling Drug-Soaked Paper For Allegheny County Jail Inmates At A Cost Of Up To $1,000

 On another occasion, Gettleman avoided security screening by entering the jail through an exit door as someone else was leaving.

-Gettleman is not yet charged, but the grand jury investigation recommended charging him with contraband, delivering a controlled substance and criminal conspiracy.
+The grand jury investigation recommended charging him with contraband, delivering a controlled substance and criminal conspiracy.
+Charges were officially filed against Gettleman on Friday.

 The incidents were alleged to have taken place between August of 2018 and May of 2019.